venkyscafe/Docker/docker_network/README.md

 ## _Theory Part_

-Basically, each container may have to communicate with either the host or another container via network IP only.
+Each container may have to communicate with either the host or another container via network IP only.
 Sometimes, the container should be logically isolated so that it won't communicate with other containers.

 In case of VMs, they are isolated at the hardware level by the hypervisor, each with its own operating system and resources.
 Communication between VMs usually happens over a virtual network and requires them to be in the same subnet or to have proper routing rules and firewall configurations if they are in different subnets or VPCs.

-***<ins>Bridge Network</ins>***: Usually there shouldn't be a network communication between the host & containers due to the differnce in their subnets, hence docker came up with ***<ins>`Bridge Network`</ins>*** concept where docker creates a virtual network `veth0 (docker0)` and can communicate with host/container's `eth0`.
+***<ins>Bridge Network</ins>***: Usually there shouldn't be a network communication between the host & containers due to the differnce in their subnets, hence docker came up with ***<ins>`Bridge Network`</ins>*** concept where docker creates a virtual network ***<ins>`veth0 (docker0)`</ins>***  and can communicate with host/container's ***<ins>`eth0`</ins>***.
 If there are any unnecessary changes to the Bridge Network config or if anyone deletes it, the containers would never talk to the host.
 Without it nullifies the purpose of your application inside the container serving the user will be void.

 In case of logically isolated containers, out-of-the-box Bridge Network is not feasible as it won't provide any security and is vulnerable for hacker attacks.
 For this case, we can create our own ***<ins>`Custom Network`</ins>*** using ***<ins>`Docker Bridge Network`</ins>*** command, which will isolate the container(s) from others where it won't interact with veth0 (docker0).